35 Modern Small Patio Ideas That Maximize Style, Space, and Everyday Use

 14. Integrate Greenery Without Overcrowding

-Best for: Small patios needing a natural touch.
+Best for: Small patio ideas needing a natural touch.

 Use a few well-placed plants instead of many scattered ones.
 Keep placement intentional.